WalletWasabi/WasabiDoc/FAQ/README.md

 - What is happening in the signing phase phase?
 - What is happening in the broadcasting phase?
 - How does my wallet communicate with the Wasabi coordinator server?
+- Why is the denomination such an odd number?

 ### Hardware Wallet
 - Why does Wasabi use the Hardware Wallet Interface?